Skelton High Street, about this time.

 Ann Bright was summoned again by Mr John Dixon, the School Board Warden, for neglecting to send her girl to school.
 She had promised 4 weeks ago to send her or remove her from the district.
 The daughter had been to school once and was employed nursing infants.
 Fined

-William Jackson, a miner of Skelton, applied for a certificate of exemption from vaccination, but as he only believed there was no virtue in vaccination and could not say he believed the child would be injured in health, the application was refused.
+William Jackson, a Miner of Skelton, applied for a certificate of exemption from vaccination, as he believed there was no virtue in vaccination and could not say he believed the child would be injured in health, the application was refused.

 Notice is hereby given, that the Partnership heretofore subsisting between us the undersigned,Albert Tuck, of North Skelton, in the county of York,and John Thomas Thompson, of New Skelton, in the said county of York, carrying on business as Grocers and Drapers, at North Skelton and Skinningrove, in the said county, under the style or firm of Tuck and Thompson, has been dissolved by mutual consent as and from the twelfth day of April, 1899.

 All debts owing by the said late firm will be paid by the said Albert Tuck, and all debts due to the said firm in respect of the business at North Skelton will be received by the said Albert Tuck, and all debts due to the said firm in respect of the business at Skinningrove will be received by the said John Thomas Thompson....

 12th May -